nrfconnect/sdk-nrf/doc/nrf/protocols/lte/index.rst

 NB-IoT operates in a small radio frequency band of 200 kHz.
 It is ideal for applications like smart metering, environmental monitoring, and smart lighting.

-nRF91 Series devices such as nRF9151 DK, nRF9161 DK, nRF9160 DK, and Thingy:91 support both LTE-M and NB-IoT technologies.
+nRF91 Series devices such as nRF9151 DK, nRF9161 DK, nRF9160 DK, Thingy:91, and Thingy:91 X support both LTE-M and NB-IoT technologies.

 Comparison between LTE-M and NB-IoT
 ===================================